 CFNetwork in Apple Safari before 5.0.6 on Windows does not properly handle an untrusted attribute of a system root certificate, which allows remote web servers to bypass intended SSL restrictions via a certificate signed by a blacklisted certification authority.

-An issue was discovered in certain Apple products. iOS before 10.3 is affected.
-The issue involves the "Phone" component.
-It allows attackers to trigger telephone calls to arbitrary numbers via a third-party app.
+An issue was discovered in certain Apple products. iOS before 10.2 is affected.
+The issue involves the "Mail" component, which does not alert the user to an S/MIME email signature that used a revoked certificate.